 Raltitrexed is a chemotherapy drug and is also known by its brand name, Tomudex.

-It is a treatment for bowel (colorectal) cancer that has spread.
+It is a treatment for bowel (colorectal) cancer that has spread and is often given with other cancer drugs.

 How it works